Zhenshan Chen

 Education

-His past and working research topics are mostly focusing on climate change adaptation and resilience, the related public policies, and the effects on and responses from the communities.
-Specific research topics include: how to model coastal residents’ preferences toward different climate change adaptation plans in Virginia; how extreme weather affects farmers’ land use in Ethiopia; how flood risk and related mitigation efforts affect coastal housing prices in Connecticut; Long Island Sound anglers’ preference and compliance toward different management plans; recreational homeowners’ impact on agricultural land use; and coastal residents' valuation of oyster restoration projects in the Gulf of Mexico states under outcome uncertainty.
+My past and working research topics mostly focus on environmental adaptation and resilience, the related public policies, and the effects on and responses from the communities.
+Specific research topics include: how flood risk and related mitigation efforts affect coastal housing prices in Connecticut; how to model coastal residents’ preferences toward different climate change adaptation plans in Virginia; Long Island Sound anglers’ preference and compliance toward different management plans; recreational homeowners’ impact on agricultural land use; coastal residents' valuation of oyster restoration projects in the Gulf of Mexico states under outcome uncertainty; how solar development affect property value in the U.S.

 Research and Working Papers in Progress

-• Sorting over the Dual Risk of Coastal Housing Market - Who Surfs the Tide, Who Bears the Blunt?
+- Dynamic Sorting in the Coastal Housing Market - Who Surfs the Tide, Who Bears the Blunt?

 Current teaching